 These kinds of extension are intentionally designed to trick new users into using their extensions by showing our design.
 But in fact, their true design is unmistakably different.
 Again, please do not mistake these extensions with ours.
 Our extensions always have “offered by freeaddon.com” or “offered by sportifytab.com“.

 This practice on Chrome Web Store is no doubt illegal as it intends to trick users.
-If you think these faking extensions are unacceptable on Chrome Web Store, you can report them by clicking on Report Abuse option:
+If you believe these faking extensions are unacceptable on Chrome Web Store, you can report them by clicking on Report Abuse option:

 It will direct you to Google’s Report Abuse submission form: